Student in chemical physics lab

 We're committed to helping students find quality internship experiences in the career area of their choice.

-Valuable skills within the field are gained through on and off-campus research experiences such as internships, summer programs at national laboratories, and university summer institutes.
-Previous internships include: Organic electrons fabrication at the University of Kentucky and Biofuels Energy Research at the University of Kentucky.
+As a chemical physics major, you will gain valuable skills within the field through on and off-campus research experiences such as internships, summer programs at national laboratories, and university summer institutes.
+Previous internships include organic electrons fabrication and Biofuels Energy Research.

 Careers